 For the purposes of this CMM, “competent authorities” means the authorities of the Member or CNCP under whose flag the vessel is operating.

-Transhipments at sea and in port shall only be undertaken between vessels included in the Commission Record of Vessels.
+Transhipments at high seas and in port shall only be undertaken between vessels included in the Commission Record of Vessels.
+The transhipments of jumbo giant squid will be carried out only in ports authorized by a Member or the CNCP and registered with the SPRFMO Secretariat.

 At sea transfer of fuel, crew, gear or any other supplies between two vessels in the Convention Area shall only be undertaken between vessels included in the Commission Record of Vessels.